A sharp weighted Fourier extension estimate for the cone in $\mathbb{R}^3$ based on circle tangencies: Introduction

+\end{cor} Corollary \ref{cor:mt-progress} establishes the case of Conjecture \ref{conj:mt-intro} for the cone and the 1-dimensional weights with a power $R^{1/4}$ loss.
+This is an improvement of the $R^{1/3}$ loss we get by applying Theorem \ref{thm:ciprian} directly to $1$-dimensional weights.

-Our approach is based on a duality argument that connects weighted extension estimates with another well studied problem in Fourier analysis, namely the decay of Fourier means, where we make a new contribution that we describe presently.
+Our approach to estimating $\int_X|Ef|^2$ is based on a duality argument originally due to Mattila \cite{mattila1987spherical} which connects weighted Fourier extension estimates with the decay of Fourier means, and the technique of point-circle duality which was originally used by Wolff in \cite{wolff2000local} to study $E_{\mathbb Cone^2}f$.